lassesofus/MLOPS-Exam-Project/README.md

 The [data](https://www.kaggle.com/competitions/fake-news/data) is made available through the competition.
 This dataset contains the following features for each news article: A unique ID, the title, the author, the textual content, and finally a binary label of 0 or 1 corresponding to “reliable” and unreliable respectively.
 The model will be trained using DTU HPC.

 ### Models
 We expect to use a transformer model made for Natural Language Processing - specifically a pre-trained BERT.
+The model used is the base version with 12 layers and 12 self-attention heads.
+The hidden size is 784.

 Project Organization
 ------------